CAPTAIN KELLY A. VARONFAKIS

 Currently, he serves as the OIC at Fleet Readiness Center Reserve Mid-West New Orleans; where he leads 147 Sailors, Marines, civil service and contractors performing intermediate level repairs in support of Naval & USCM squadrons.

 CDR Lucero holds a Bachelor in Criminal Justice and a Master of Business Administration from Saint Leo University.
-His personal decorations include the Meritorious Service Medal (two awards), Navy Commendation Medal (three awards) and the Navy and Marine Corps Achievement Medal (five awards).
+His personal decorations include the Meritorious Service Medal (two awards), Navy Commendation Medal (three awards) and the Navy and Marine Corps Achievement Medal (five awards) and unit awards.

 After completion of ASA1 “A” School and “C”, he reported to the USS AMERICA (CV-66) in Norfolk, where he deployed and participated in OPERATION DELIBERATE FORCE during the “Bosnian War”.
 In July 1996, he reported to AIMD at NAS Sigonella, Italy, in support of carrier operations int eh Mediterranean Sea.
 From August of 1998 to August 2001, he served at NAS Oceana, AIMD, in Virginia Beach, VA; and in August of 2001, he reported onboard the USS THEODORE ROOSEVELT (CVN-71) where he participated in OPERATION ENDURING FREEDOM and OPERATION IRAQI FREEDOM in the Middle East.
 He then transferred to Naval Air Technical Training Center as an instructor.
 There, he was promoted to Chief Petty Officer.